DEV SITE .48

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Business Manager
+Entry / Progression - Business Manager

-The Business management role requires significant knowledge and experience.
+The business management role requires significant knowledge and experience.
 Many manager start their careers in sales or customer service and then progress.

 The most relevant degree subjects include business, management and marketing.
 Likewise increasingly also an engineering mindset.
 Although a degree may sometimes be required, experience and track record are often as important to an employer.